Tuesday February 16, 2016

 On the flip side, lobbies that are dirty, worn out or outdated can indicate a general lack of care and service throughout the building – certainly not a desirable impression for residents and visitors, and especially, future homebuyers.

-As a Board member, you want your apartment building lobby to be aesthetically pleasing and inviting, but also safe and functional – after all, as the hub of your building, it provides essential services and can even become a social gathering place for residents and guests.
-So if your building lobby isn’t as attractive or functional as it could be – and doesn’t portray the impression you’d like it to – we have some suggestions that can help.
+As a board member, you want your apartment lobby design to be aesthetically pleasing and inviting, but also safe and functional – after all, as the hub of your building, it provides essential services and can even become a social gathering place for residents and guests.
+So if your apartment building lobby design isn’t as attractive or functional as it could be – and doesn’t portray the impression you’d like it to – we have some suggestions that can help.

 In addition to aesthetic concerns, the primary purpose of your building is to safeguard and protect residents and guests.
 If your building has a full-service lobby, with a doorman, front desk staff and a concierge – or some combination of these roles – it’s essential that the staff is highly-trained, service-focused and properly licensed, if required by location or function.
 If your building is professionally managed, your property management company can oversee the process of recruiting quality staff and ensuring they are properly trained and licensed.